 My mental health has improved as intermittent fasting has helped my relationship with body and food.
 My blood sugar levels are low (which are naturally high in women with PCOS) which has improved my metabolism, moods, anxieties and depression related to Polycystic Syndrome (PCOS).

 Is Intermittent fasting for you?
 I suggest all my clients give at least 12 - 13 hrs of fasting period.
 Your body needs to rest and rejuvenate and renew at the time you are fasting.
 During fasting one must always build up to fasting hours.
 You must follow the advice of a health care practitioner and plan properly before you jumpstart to anything.
-If you are pregnant, breastfeeding you must avoid fasting and allow yourself to eat intuitively.
+If you are pregnant, breastfeeding you must avoid fasting and allow yourself to eat intuitively. benefits of intermittent fasting

 Intermittent fasting combined with intuitive eating can help bring balance and elevate your overall health goals.The most important part of intermittent fasting is the eating window but somehow people focus more on the fasting window.
 It is very important that you eat wholesome, nutritional, well balanced meals during your eating window to provide your body with all the important macronutrients and micronutrients.
 It is also important how you break your fast.
 Choosing alkaline, nutrient dense meals, eating in a calm environment and enjoying your food is very important.
 Intermittent fasting is not a fad diet it's a way of living.
 If you are interested to make IF part of your journey contact me to help you kickstart your fasting program.
 I provide a Free Discovery Meet.